novix-sa/Pyplan/docs/User Guide/File Manager.md

 # **File Manager**
-If you click on the folder icon found in the left-hand menu, you will access the File manager.
+If you click on the folder icon found in the left-hand menu or on `browse your file`, you will access the File manager.
 ![enter image description here](http://img.pyplan.org/Fim_gotofilema_new.png) The File manager has two panes.
 The left one works as a navigation tool.
 You can navigate through the folders' hierarchy opening or closing folders by clicking the <kbd>+</kbd> or double clicking on the folder.
 The right pane is where you select the files you wish to operate with (deleting, renaming, etc.)